serverless/safeguards-plugin/README.md

 This will load the safeguard settings from the `serverless.yml` file to determine which policies to evaluate.

-In addition, you can simply validate the configuration without doing a deploy.
+In addition, you simply can validate the configuration without doing a deploy.
+When validating standalone, you can specify additional policy files - zero, one or several - whose policies will be validated in addition to any policies in the `serverless.yaml`.

 **Example deploy**